YehJordan/TowerDefense-in-CPP/README.md

 # TowerDefense-in-CPP
-Using SFML in C++ to develop a tower defense game
+Using SFML in C++ to develop a tower defense game, so make sure to have SFML 2.6 installed

 Applied Software Patterns such as observer pattern and creator pattern.